bfabricius/howl-arch-packer/README.md

 # howl-arch-packer

-Packer project to build a Vagrant Box for Howl, the virtual OWL build environment
+Packer project to build a Vagrant Box for Howl, the virtual OWL build environment.

 howl-arch-packer is a [Packer](https://www.packer.io/) project to automatically build a vagrant image to be used as virtual build environment for [Rebel Technologies OWL audio DSP patch](https://www.rebeltech.org/patch-library/patches/latest) cross compilation and deployment.

 Howl should build on any platform, but at this point in time it has only been tested on Mac OS X and the current master branch is still considered experimental and not stable.

 This work has been based on Aaaron Bull Shaefers [packer-arch](https://github.com/elasticdog/packer-arch), the rough specs for the virtual machine that is built have stayed the same for this project, take a look at his repository readme for [details](https://github.com/elasticdog/packer-arch/blob/master/README.md).

+## Howl Base and User SW
+The Howl image is a recent arch Linux provisioned with some user software and tools, see the following list
+* ARM cross compile toolchain
+* Howl Firmwaresender (htaudio.de CMake port of [firmwaresender](https://github.com/pingdynasty/FirmwareSender) for recent [JUCE 5.2](https://shop.juce.com/get-juce))
+* [OWLProgram](https://github.com/pingdynasty/OwlProgram) for audio DSP patch source compilation

 ## Howl on Vagrantcloud
 The htaudio-de/arch-howl pre-built box image is also hosted on Vagrantcloud.
 If you intend to use the Howl build environment only, we suggest you install the box from [vagrantcloud directly](https://app.vagrantup.com/htaudio-de/boxes/arch-howl).